sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 When the switch activated the new parser in September 2020, you'd never know that anything had changed.
-This is an account of the invisible, rigorous testing to ensure a seamless transition.
+This is an account of the invisible, rigorous testing that ensured a seamless transition.

 The motivation for the change was to introduce standard boolean operators like `and`, `or`, and `not` in queries.
 Sourcegraph had supported some of these